 Weekends 1 pm to 2 pm and 6 pm to 8 pm

 - Outpatient Care Center (OCC) — no visitors

 - Surgical Services — visitation by departmental exception only

 - Hospital interventional procedure areas – Patients undergoing GI/Endoscopic and Interventional radiology/cardiology procedure will be able to have one visitor accompany them.
 Approved visitors will be permitted to visit during the pre-procedure and may rejoin the patient at the time of discharge.
 Visitors must exit the Hospital while the patient is undergoing the procedure and during the recovery period

 Exceptions to the no visitor policy for Outpatient Visitors include:

 - Patients under the age of 18 can have one support person.

-- Patients with disabilities or other health condition that warrants a support person.
+- Patients with disabilities or other health condition that require a reasonable accommodation can have one support person.